As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Rock Tumbling Phase 1: Shape

-- After running it for a week, switch the rock tumbler off, open the barrel, and check if the rocks are the shape you would like.
+6. After running it for a week, switch the rock tumbler off, open the barrel, and check if the rocks are the shape you want.
 Suppose you would like them slightly more rounded; run the machine for another few days.
 If you are happy with them, use a colander to rinse off the slurry.
 Do not let it go down the drain!
 You will ruin your plumbing.
 Instead, find a better place to dump the wastewater.

-- Clean the barrel thoroughly with soap and water before moving on to the next tumbling stage.
-You want to get every bit of coarse grit out of the barrel so that it does not interfere with the next tumbling stage.
+7. Clean the barrel thoroughly with soap and water before moving on to the next tumbling stage.
+You want to get every bit of coarse grit out of the barrel so it does not interfere with the next tumbling stage.

 TIP: If you need to cut your rocks to fit the tumbler, you can use many different tools.
 Check out the best tools for cutting rocks in the article below: